xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/manipulating-functions-and-operators/set-monitor.md

 `R` is a vector of numbers on which a monitor has been placed in ascending order.
 The result is suppressed unless it is explicitly used or assigned. `R` will be empty for dfns and dops.

 The effect of `⎕MONITOR` is to accumulate timing statistics for the lines for which the monitor has been set.
-See ["Query Monitor: "](query-monitor.md) for details.
+See [Query Monitor](query-monitor.md) for details.